 Since 1981, Families USA Foundation has been a leading national voice for health care consumers.
 Through our long-standing relationships of consumer leaders, advocates, and partner organizations across all 50 states and the District of Columbia, we have remained steadfast in our mission – Dedicated to the achievement of high-quality, affordable healthcare and improved health for all.
 We advance our mission through public policy analysis, advocacy, and collaboration with partners to promote a patient-and community-centered health system.

-We are looking for a Strategic Partnerships Campaign Manager to lead and support projects that advance policy changes in Families USA’s four core focus areas of health equity, health coverage, health care value, and consumer experience.
+We are looking for a Strategic Partnerships Campaign Manager to lead and support projects that advance state and national level policy changes in Families USA’s four core focus areas of health equity, health coverage, health care value, and consumer experience.
 Central to this role is an individual’s ability to direct the advocacy strategy of a project/issue campaign, including applying a deep understanding of the stakeholder landscape and how to tactically navigate and activate various stakeholder segments at both the grasstops and grassroots levels.
-This individual should be familiar with ways to activate partner networks in a virtual environment, including building strong coalitions, bringing into this role former issue campaign work or digital advocacy experience.
-This individual possesses good political judgement, is passionate about developing strong relationships with partners in DC and across the country, knows how to motivate colleagues and project teams, and is adept at seeing the big picture strategy and stakeholder landscape while simultaneously focusing on details to execute on key objectives.
+This individual should be familiar with ways to build and activate partner networks in a virtual environment, bringing into this role former issue campaign work or advocacy experience.
+This individual possesses good political judgement, is passionate about developing strong relationships with state and local partners across the country as well at national organizations, knows how to motivate colleagues and project teams, and is adept at seeing the big picture strategy and stakeholder landscape while simultaneously focusing on details to execute on key objectives.

 · Steer partnership building strategy for assigned campaigns and projects and contribute to department functions, which includes partnership identification, outreach, tactical planning, data management, and nurturing/maintaining relationships at both the state and national level.

 · Identify and implement innovative methods that build momentum and partnerships to advance issue campaigns at the state and federal levels and grow Families USA’s partnership base.